 Whether you’re a boot aficionado or looking to buy your very first pair, chances are you could use a refresher (or introduction) to the best American-made boot companies on the market today.
 Why?
 Because the best boot brands value craftsmanship over passing trends and represent a local way of doing things that just feels a little bit better than buying from a big box department store.

 OK, so some of these boot brands have gotten pretty big over the past few decades, but that doesn’t change the fact that their roots run deep and stretch back to the very beginnings of a style craze they helped to define.

-Without further ado, then, let’s jump into these companies and figure out which one could be the perfect one for you.
+Without further ado, then, let’s jump into these American companies and figure out which one could be the perfect one for you.